-- Place sample on the microscope. - Adjust image parameters to center the pixel histogram (get a greyscale background). - Find the focus for each channel you will use and Save Focus in each channel. - Select all the channels you want to use using Acquire checkbox in that channel. - Select Autofocus if you want to AF in this channel. - Set Z-stack settings and Enable Z-Stack checkbox if desired - Click New. - Observe that the channels multiplied by the number of z-slices equals the Steps - Step through the Protocol to make sure all Focus levels are close if using AF or exact if not.
-The channel menus will open for each Step and you can turn them on the check the image. - Changes can be made to Focus and channel settings for each Step and recorded by clicking the Change button under Protocol.
+- Place sample into plate nest - Move to an example FOV by clicking on the plate map under Protocol or XY Stage Control - Adjust image parameters to center the pixel histogram (get a greyscale background) - Find the focus for each channel you will use and Save Focus in each channel - Select all the channels you want to use using Acquire checkbox in that channel - Select Autofocus if you want to AF in this channel. - Select the correct labware under Protocol - Choose Tile dimension if desired, default is single image (1x1) - Set Z-stack settings and Enable Z-Stack checkbox if desired - Click New - Observe that the channels multiplied by the number of wells, tiles and z-slices equals the Steps - Step through the Protocol to make sure all Focus levels are close if using AF or exact if not.
+The channel menus will open for each Step and you can turn them on the check the image. - Changes can be made to Focus, XY and channel settings for each Step and recorded by clicking the Change button under Protocol.
 A name can be added to each step and saved by clicking Change. - Save the Protocol with a name. - You can run the Scan and Autofocus All Steps and it will automatically perform an autofocus on each Step and set each Step's focus to the result.
 This cannot be undone.
 Not appropriate for Protocols with Z-stacks except under advanced strategies. - Adjust Interval and Duration.
 Protocols with Intervals too short to complete entirely will log this and continue to save images. - Save. - Run it.